 MAT vs AMT

-Minimum Alternate Tax (MAT) and Alternate Minimum Tax (AMT) is a taxation concept that is applicable for companies and individual taxpayers.
+Minimum Alternate Tax (MAT) and Alternate Minimum Tax (AMT) are provisions introduced in the Income Tax legislation to ensure that taxpayers who avail of various deductions and exemptions do not escape the liability to pay at least a minimum amount of Income Tax.
+Alternate taxation is a taxation concept that is applicable to both companies and individual taxpayers.
 The norms of MAT are applicable for companies whereas, the norms of AMT are applicable for individuals.
-This article discusses the provisions of Minimum Alternate Tax and Alternate Minimum Tax in detail.
+This article briefly discusses the provisions of Minimum Alternate Tax and Alternate Minimum Tax.

 Objective of Levying MAT

-Certain companies before the introduction of MAT provisions were availing various tax exemptions, deductions, depreciation, etc. to reduce or to avoid tax payments inspite of having profits.
-To put an end to this, The Finance Act, 1987 introduced MAT or Minimu Alternate Tax, to make sure all companies pay taxes.
+Certain companies before the introduction of MAT provisions were availing various tax exemptions, deductions, depreciation, etc. to reduce or to avoid tax payments despite having profits.
+To put an end to this, The Finance Act, 1987 introduced MAT or Minimum Alternate Tax, to make sure all companies pay at least a minimum amount of Income Tax.

 Basic Provisions of MAT